The benefits of exercise for older adults are well documented.

 In general, however, most experts recommend that older adults get at least 150 minutes (2 and ½ hours) of moderate aerobic activity per week.
 But that doesn’t mean that you have to do it all in one go.
 Breaking up your exercise into shorter sessions throughout the day can help make it more manageable over time (plus, it’s easier to recover from exercise).

-If you’re just starting to get active, start slowly using the magic of micro-steps, and gradually increase your activity level as you become more fit.
+If you’re just starting to get active, start slowly using the magic of micro-steps, and gradually increase your activity level as you become fitter.
 And remember, even a little bit of exercise is better than none at all, especially if you turn it into a long-term habit.

 Why You Need to Be Active: 10 Benefits of Exercise for Older Adults

 #1 Improve Cardiovascular Health

 Regular aerobic activity can reduce your risk for coronary artery disease, congestive heart failure or stroke by as much as 62%.
 It strengthens your muscles and increases their ability to use oxygen, which leads to a healthier heart that pumps blood more efficiently.

 In addition, studies show that regular physical activity also lowers LDL (bad) cholesterol levels while raising HDL (good) cholesterol levels.
 And it also regulates high blood pressure.

 All of these effects combined can reduce your risk of having a heart attack or stroke.
 If you already have cardiovascular disease, combining physical activity with a healthy diet significantly improves your health outcomes.